wso2/docs-is/en/includes/references/conditional-auth/api-reference.md

 `onLoginRequest()`

-This function is called when Asgardeo receives the initial login request.
+This function is called when {{ product_name }} receives the initial login request.
 It includes the parameters given below.

 - **Parameters**